admin-cf-1/cardano-coin-selection/information/specification.md

 algorithm to have.
 These properties include the following:

- * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with "useful" outputs; that is, outputs that allow us to process future payments with a minimum number of inputs.
+ * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with _useful_ outputs: that is, outputs that allow us to process future payments with a _minimum_ number of inputs.

- * A coin selection algorithm should employ strategies to limit the amount of dust that accumulates in the UTxO set.
+ * A coin selection algorithm should employ strategies to limit the amount of _dust_ that accumulates in the UTxO set.

 # Common Interface